 Newcastle is regarded as the capital of the North East of England.
-It is a lively, compact, modern and cosmopolitan city, located beside one of the North's major rivers, the Tyne.
+It is a lively, compact, modern and cosmopolitan city, located on one of the North's major rivers, the Tyne.
 Whatever your interests, the city has something to offer you.

 Eldon Square and Northumberland Street are the two main shopping areas within the city center and are busy, vibrant places with lots of choice.
 There are also several traditional markets, both in the city center itself (on the Quayside) and in the nearby suburb of Jesmond and the coastal village of Tynemouth.
-Europe’s largest indoor shopping and leisure center, the Metrocentre in Gateshead, is also just a short bus ride away.
+One of Europe’s largest indoor shopping and leisure center, the Metrocentre in Gateshead, is also just a short bus ride away.
 In addition to more than 300 shops, there are numerous restaurants and entertainment outlets.

 Food and Drink